apeatling/whatsapp-block/README.md

-# WhatsApp Message Button for WordPress
+# Send a Message Buttons for WordPress

-Allow your visitors to send you a message on WhatsApp with the tap of a button.
+Allow your visitors to send you a message using the following services with the touch of a button:

+* WhatsApp
+* That's it!
+More services coming soon.

+Here's an example of inserting a WhatsApp button:

 ![WhatsApp Block](https://cldup.com/UBnu7lhJIW.gif "WhatsApp Block")